lockwo/RL-Implementations/README.md

 # RL-Implementation

-From scratch implementations of prominent reinforcement learning techniques using using tensorflow/keras, Open AI Gym and potentially other environmemts.
-I will link all the papers and information in each folder.
+From scratch implementations of prominent reinforcement learning techniques using using tensorflow, Open AI Gym and potentially other environmemts.
+I provide the PDFs of all papers in the associated folder.
 The code will be moderately commented, enough to hopefully understand what is going on.
-I will upload version of the code for both cartpole and visual (atari/CNN) versions.
-I do not have the ability to train every atari game on my laptop and as such I will only be training cartpole versions to verify that the code is correct.
+I will upload version of the code for both cartpole (which I will have verified works) and sometimes CNN versions.
+My computational power is limited, so I will not actually fully train the CNN versions, but I will verify every cartpole example to verify the algorithm works.

 This repository is meant to be an educational resource, both for those that visit it and for myself.
 I find that just reading papers can be hard to fully understand and implementing algorithms in code greatly helps my understanding.
 This repo isn't meant to be used like a package (if you just want to download existing implementation of the algorithms there are many other great resources).
-Rather this is just documentation of my journey from early to contemporary techniques in reinforcement learning.
+Rather These are meant to be the simplest possible implementations of prominent RL algorithms that are easy to understand.

 # Repo organization

-Each algorithm will have its own folder that will be created when my implementation is created.
+Each algorithm will have its own folder.
 The environments folder contains any environments that I have made from scratch.
 I will only upload easily trainable models or contemporary models.
 I do run all programs and train them briefly, to verify they are (mostly) correct.

 # Implementations